For just the third time ever, there is a two-time winner of People magazine’s “Sexiest Man Alive” award.

 This year’s issue is broken into other playful categories.
 And while it is dominated, as usual, by Hollywood hunks, it also includes the heads of state of the United States, France and Russia — Barack Obama, Nicolas Sarkozy and Vladimir Putin.
 They earned mention in the “Sexy Shirtless” category, along with such show-biz entries as Zac Efron.

-Video: Johnny Depp on being Willy Wonka Another section of the issue is called “Vampire Awards,” and those are broken down into subcategories such as “Hair,” in which Robert Pattinson takes the honors.
+Another section of the issue is called “Vampire Awards,” and those are broken down into subcategories such as “Hair,” in which Robert Pattinson takes the honors.
 The magazine also put actor Jerry O’Connell in a Speedo swimsuit, then photographed him going through his day’s activities — everything from perusing a book in the library to ordering meat in a deli — calling it “My Life in a Speedo.”

 There are also “Celeb Look-Alikes,” where People makes a case that Jon Hamm, for example, looks exactly like Fabio.
 Then there’s “Leading Men by Leading Ladies,” where the co-stars of various sexy men dish on the guys’ sex appeal.
 Men in that group include Matt Damon and Ryan Reynolds.

 History of sexy